MatusOllah/slogcolor/README.md

 ### Disable colors

 Colors are enabled by default but can be disabled using `Options.NoColor`.
-Particularly useful for automatically enabling colors based on based on the terminal capabilities using e.g. the [`go-isatty`](https://github.com/mattn/go-isatty) package.
+Particularly useful for automatically enabling colors based on the terminal capabilities using e.g. the [`go-isatty`](https://github.com/mattn/go-isatty) package.

 ```go
 w := os.Stderr